Stop Saying “I Will Never Lose Weight” and Try This Instead

 You may be surprised by what you find, but don’t get down because understanding what’s going on is the first step to addressing any underlying issues.

-Change Your Mindset to Achieve Weight Loss
+Quit Saying “I Will Never Lose Weight” & Change Your Mindset To Achieve Weight Loss

 Beyond changing your mindset and being sure your mood is stable, talking to an emotional eating coach can put your mind at ease as well.
 They can help you talk though underlying health conditions and develop a plan for how to tackle your weight loss journey.

 It’s okay to fail, just avoid telling yourself ‘I will never lose weight’ and take tiny steps to better your health instead…even if that just means scheduling an appointment.
-Getting help from a reputable professional, developing a positive mindset, making small changes in your lifestyle, and fighting for yourself are key steps to achieving your weight loss and health goals
+Getting help from a reputable professional, developing a positive mindset, making small changes in your lifestyle, and fighting for yourself are key steps to achieving your weight loss and health goals.

 References

-[1] Rand, K., Vallis, M., Aston, M., Price, S., Piccinini-Vallis, H., Rehman, L., & Kirk, S. (2017).
+1Rand, K., Vallis, M., Aston, M., Price, S., Piccinini-Vallis, H., Rehman, L., & Kirk, S. (2017).
 “It is not the diet; it is the mental part we need help with.”
 A multilevel analysis of psychological, emotional, and social well-being in obesity.
-International journal of qualitative studies on health and well-being12(1), 1306421. https://doi.org/10.1080/17482631.2017.1306421
+International journal of qualitative studies on health and well-being, 12(1), 1306421. <https://doi.org/10.1080/17482631.2017.1306421>

-[2] Wehling, H. & Lusher, J. (2019).
+2Wehling, H. & Lusher, J. (2019).
 Cognitive and Emotional Influences on Eating Behavior: A Qualitative Perspective.
-Nutr Metab Insights, 12https://doi.org/10.1177/1178638819855936
+Nutr Metab Insights, 12. <https://doi.org/10.1177/1178638819855936>

-[3] Thibdeau, P. & Flusberg, S. (2017).
+3Thibdeau, P. & Flusberg, S. (2017).
 Lay Theories of Obesity: Cause and Consequences.
-Adiposity: epidemiology and treatment modalities.
+Adiposity: epidemiology and treatment modalities. <https://www.researchgate.net/publication/315365268_Lay_Theories_of_Obesity_Causes_and_Consequences>

-[4] Teixeira, P.J., Silva, M.N., Mata, J. et al. Motivation, self-determination, and long-term weight control.
-Int J Behav Nutr Phys Act 9, 22 (2012). https://doi.org/10.1186/1479-5868-9-22
+4Teixeira, P.J., Silva, M.N., Mata, J. et al. Motivation, self-determination, and long-term weight control.
+Int J Behav Nutr Phys Act 9, 22 (2012). <https://doi.org/10.1186/1479-5868-9-22>

-[5] Dunn, C., Deroo, L., & Rivara, F. P. (2001).
+5Dunn, C., Deroo, L., & Rivara, F. P. (2001).
 The use of brief interventions adapted from motivational interviewing across behavioral domains: a systematic review.
-Addiction 96, 1725–1742. doi: 10.1080/09652140120089481 https://pubmed.ncbi.nlm.nih.gov/11784466/
+Addiction 96, 1725–1742. doi: 10.1080/09652140120089481 <https://pubmed.ncbi.nlm.nih.gov/11784466/>

-[6] Deci, E. L. & Ryan, R. M. (2012).
+6Deci, E. L. & Ryan, R. M. (2012).
 Self-determination theory in health care and its relations to motivational interviewing: a few comments.
 Int.
 J. Behav.
 Nutr.
 Phys.
 Act.
-9(24). doi: 10.1186/1479-5868-9-24
+9(24). doi: 10.1186/1479-5868-9-24 <https://ijbnpa.biomedcentral.com/articles/10.1186/1479-5868-9-24>

-[7] Berman, E. S. (2006).
+7Berman, E. S. (2006).
 The relationship between eating self-efficacy and eating disorder symptoms in a non-clinical sample.
 Eat.
 Behav.
-7, 79–90. doi: 10.1016/j.eatbeh.2005.07.004
+7, 79–90. doi: 10.1016/j.eatbeh.2005.07.004 <https://pubmed.ncbi.nlm.nih.gov/16360626/>

-[8] Pietrabissa, G., Ceccarini, M., Borrello, M., Manzoni, G. M., Titon, A., Nibbio, F., et al. (2015).
+8Pietrabissa, G., Ceccarini, M., Borrello, M., Manzoni, G. M., Titon, A., Nibbio, F., et al. (2015).
 Enhancing behavioral change with motivational interviewing: a case study in a Cardiac Rehabilitation Unit.
 Front.
 Psychol.
-6, 298.. doi: 10.3389/fpsyg.2015.00298
+6, 298.. doi: 10.3389/fpsyg.2015.00298 <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4364083/>

-[9] Hills, A. P., Byrne, N. M., Lindstrom, R., & Hill, J. O. (2013).
+9Hills, A. P., Byrne, N. M., Lindstrom, R., & Hill, J. O. (2013).
 ‘Small changes’ to diet and physical activity behaviors for weight management.
-Obesity facts6(3), 228–238. https://doi.org/10.1159/000345030
+Obesity facts, 6(3), 228–238. <https://doi.org/10.1159/000345030>

-[10] Hill, J., Wyatt, H., Reed, G. & Peters, J. (2003).
+10Hill, J., Wyatt, H., Reed, G. & Peters, J. (2003).
 Obesity and the environment: Where do we go from here?
-Science, 299, 853–855.
+Science, 299, 853–855. <https://pubmed.ncbi.nlm.nih.gov/12574618/>

-[11] Tuck, C. J., Biesiekierski, J. R., Schmid-Grendelmeier, P., & Pohl, D. (2019).
+11Tuck, C. J., Biesiekierski, J. R., Schmid-Grendelmeier, P., & Pohl, D. (2019).
 Food Intolerances.
-Nutrients11(7), 1684. https://doi.org/10.3390/nu11071684
+Nutrients, 11(7), 1684. <https://doi.org/10.3390/nu11071684>

 About the Author